oric-software/OricExplorer/doc/user-guide.md

 After first launching the programme, you will need to edit the settings to configure locations of your tape/disk image collections.

-New in Oric Explorer 2.0, you can define as many folder locations as you want for tape and disk collections ~~(note however there is currently no "remove folder" option)~~.
+New in Oric Explorer 2.0, you can define as many folder locations as you want for tape and disk collections.

 You can also define the location of the Oric emulator you want to use (Euphoric or Oricutron).